Our Services

 Helpful Resources

-Hypnic jerks are brief, usually harmless muscle twitches that happen as you fall asleep when the brain mistakes sudden muscle relaxation for a fall and triggers a startle reflex, made more likely by stress, caffeine, sleep loss, and evening overstimulation.
+Hypnic jerks are brief, usually harmless muscle twitches that occur as you drift off to sleep.
+They happen when your brain misinterprets sudden muscle relaxation as a fall and triggers a startle reflex.
+Common triggers include stress, caffeine, sleep deprivation, and evening overstimulation.

 Understanding why it happens can help you feel more in control—and may even reduce how often it occurs.